MacRayy/RocketLog/README.md

 # RocketLog

-A small app the list the SpaceX rocket launches
+A small app that list the SpaceX rocket launches.